 - Sean Fowler, Q-Lab, Senior Technical Director: Weathering and Corrosion

 - James Dante, Southwest Research Institute, Staff Engineer: Mechanics and Materials

 Accommodations & Registration

-The event will take place at the Courtyard Detroit Downtown, 333 East Jefferson Ave, Detroit, MI 48226.
-Registration cost and further accommodation details will be available soon.
+The event will take place at the Courtyard Detroit Downtown, 333 East Jefferson Ave., Detroit, MI 48226.
+Visit the registration page below for cost, accommodations, and payment form.